cjcliffe/CubicSDR/README.md

 Advanced Goals:
 ---------------
+  - Design a plan for expansion via modules (dylib/dll/lua)
   - Support shell-based stdin/stdout tools for direct output/playback to/from CLI audio processing apps (i.e. DSD on OSX)
   - Update visuals to support OpenGL ES
   - Basic demodulator filter(s) that can be enabled and tweaked visually